arunsub94/problems-vs-algorithms/explanation_1.md

 by half during every iteration of the while loop, the time complexity of the code is indeed O(log n).

-The space complexity of the algorithm is O(1).
+The space complexity of the binary search algorithm is O(1).